andsil/PeakFinder/README.md

 `$ sudo apt-get install libtiff4 libtiff4-dev`

+Also gnuplot is required for fourier transform histogram visualization.

+`$ sudo apt-get install gnuplot`

 # Project structure

 At this point, the application is being made in Netbeans IDE.
 So, there are files regarding this IDE included in the repository.